Homa chips in, wins in Napa after Willett’s shocking 3-putt

+”That was crazy.
+I still don’t really know what happened,” said Homa, a college star at California who now has three victories in the Golden State. ”Just kind of one of those weekends you just had to hang around.”

-Homa high-fived his caddie when his ball hit the flagstick and dropped.
-His previous shot from a nearby bunker came up short of the green at the par-5 18th hole.
-Willett, meanwhile, had a one-shot lead at the rain-soaked PGA Tour season opener and stuffed his third shot to 3 feet, 7 inches.
+Homa high-fived his caddie when his chip shot hit the flagstick and dropped.
+Moments later, he was a five-time winner on the PGA Tour.

-He rammed his first putt 4 feet, 8 inches by, then missed the comebacker to hand Homa his fifth victory on tour.

-“Them things happen.
-Luckily we’ve been in a good position all week and then unfortunate things happen when you feel like you need them most,” said Willett, who’s winless in the United States since he took advantage of Jordan Spieth’s collapse to win the 2016 Masters.
+”Them things happen.
+Luckily we’ve been in a good position all week and then unfortunate things happen when you feel like you need them most,” said Willett, who is winless in the United States since he took advantage of Jordan Spieth’s collapse to win the 2016 Masters.

+Willett laid up 65 yards short of the 18th green green, then stuffed his approach close enough that closing out the tournament should have been routine.

+”It’s a shame with how it finished but I’m pretty sure those are the only short putts we’ve missed all week.
+Just a shame to do it when I did.
+One of them things.
+At times you wish you could rewind time.
+We learn from it and move on,” he said.

 Homa closed with a 4-under 66 for a total of 16-under 272 and now heads to Charlotte, North Carolina, as a captain’s pick for the Presidents Cup with three wins in the past 12 months.
 Willett shot 69.
 Taylor Montgomery was alone in third at 13 under after a closing 64.